-As President of HG Corp – and coach to our top executive clients – I invariably find that when I start working with an individual or team … everyone is gossiping.
+As Co-Founder and President of HG Corp – and coach to our top executive clients – I invariably find that when I start working with an individual or team … everyone is gossiping.
 It’s just a way of life in their workplace and everyone thinks it’s just fine.
 But I don’t buy that theory!
 In fact, the employees actually argue that it makes them feel better to “get stuff off their chest” and then go about their day.
 But I tell anyone who tries to sell me that, “I think you just sold out.”

 I’ve been asked to address this topic numerous times – at WSJ.com, Businessweek.com, and the International Newsmedia Marketing Association World Conference 2010 as a speaker.
 Time after time, here’s what I say:

 It is a crime to gossip.
 It’s a crime to listen or participate in gossip.
 Yes, to listen too!
 If you let X person tell you about Y person and you can’t do anything about it because you are not their boss, what are you really listening for?
 To be friends with X?
 To hope X will listen to you when you want to gossip about another co-worker?
 Unless you are listening to coach them to go back to Y and do something constructive to improve a situation or relationship, what are you accomplishing?

 Get a feel for how The Handel Method® could benefit your organization.

 Gossip is a form of manipulation.
 It frequently comes from being hurt, offended or scared.
 Gossip is a theory that we develop in our own heads – or with the collusion of our friends, family and co-workers – as a way of building a case against someone by bringing individuals into cahoots to adopt our theory.
 Theories are usually just excuses for not finding out what is really motivating the person we’re gossiping about.